linuxboot/book/cpu/README.md

 ## Learning how to use `cpu`

-`Cpu` can be a hard thing to learn, not because it is difficult, but because it is different.
+`cpu` can be a hard thing to learn, not because it is difficult, but because it is different.
 To paraphrase Yoda, you have to unlearn what you have learned.
 Forget about copying files from here to there; when you `cpu` there, it looks like your files are waiting for you.

 You can start experimenting and learning about `cpu` by just running it locally.

 ### A set of binaries for you to try

 In order for you to try it out, start by working with the set of `cpu` binaries at [https://github.com/u-root/cpubinaries](https://github.com/u-root/cpubinaries).
 With them, you can create a bootable, mountable USB image that you can download.
 The image contains a `cpu` client that runs on Linux, a private key, and, when booted, it starts a `cpu` daemon and waits to serve `cpu` clients.
 The `cpu` client is statically linked and hence should run on any Linux from the last 10 years or so.

 The binaries include: